At Peace Hill, we believe that the worship service should:

 Funerals and baptisms—all times when we are drawn into the presence and love of God—are also celebrated, and mourned, as part of our worship services—not as “extra” services disconnected from the life of the church.
 We also invite our members to plan weddings as part of the worship (although we understand that many will choose to hold their ceremonies at another time).

 Encourage both active participation, and receptive listening.
-Members sing, read out loud and responsively, share during the time of edification, and (ideally) clap.
+Members sing, read out loud and responsively, and share their joys and concerns.
 They also sit and listen (to readings, to special music).
 We steer away from “performance” at Peace Hill, but also acknowledge that there is a place for solos and presentations which allow the congregation to rest and thoughtfully receive.

 Be an expression of the local church to itself.
 The members of the congregation are welcome to take part in the worship team; our only request is that you arrive early on Sundays to rehearse.
 We have no auditions and no required level of musical accomplishment; we are happy for you to join and learn along with us.
 (Although you may not immediately get a microphone.)